 Renae L. Smith-Ray, PhD

-Dr. Renae Smith-Ray is a research scientist at the Institute for Health Research and Policy at the University of Illinois Chicago, where she is recognized as an IHRP Fellow.
+Dr. Renae Smith-Ray became manager of health analytics, research and reporting at Walgreen Co., in Deerfield, Ill., in July 2016.
+Prior to that position, she was a research scientist at the Institute for Health Research and Policy at the University of Illinois Chicago, where she is recognized as an IHRP Fellow.
 Her areas of expertise are in gerontological public health, cognition, health promotion interventions for older adults, and dissemination and implementation of health promotion programs.
 Dr. Smith-Ray has worked on health behavior change research interventions targeting physical activity and cognitive health and most recently has focused her efforts on fall prevention interventions for older adults.
 She has been principal investigator on two pilot randomized trials testing the viability of a computer-based cognitive training intervention to improve balance and reduce falls among older adults.

 Dr. Smith-Ray is a member of the research team that developed and tested Fit and Strong!, an evidence-based physical activity and behavior change program for older adults.
 During her doctoral training she received an individual dissertation award from the Agency for Healthcare Research and Quality (AHRQ R36).
 She has been the recipient of a number of prestigious awards at the University of Illinois at Chicago, including the Illinois Dean’s Scholar Award and the Paul D. Doolen Scholarship for the Study of Aging.
 Dr. Smith-Ray is currently funded by a 1-year career development award (KL2) to examine the link between the central nervous system (CNS) and balance in older adults.